 1. Improvements in risk management and risk reduction – Joint Commission standards focus on performance improvement strategies so that organizations continuously improve the safety and quality of care.

 2. Provides a customized, intensive review – It is easy to become biased within one’s own organization, but there is always room for improvement.
-It is helpful to have external feedback on process, quality and consistency.
-Joint Commission surveyors come from a variety of backgrounds in the behavioral health care industry and are assigned to organizations that match their background and area of expertise, and their objective, educated and independent outside views provides valuable perspective.
+It is helpful to have external feedback on the process, quality, and consistency.
+Joint Commission surveyors come from a variety of backgrounds in the behavioral health care industry and are assigned to organizations that match their background and area of expertise, and their objective, educated and independent outside views provide a valuable perspective.

 3. Provides a framework for organizational structure and management – Accreditation involves preparing for a survey and maintaining a high level of quality and compliance with defined systems.
 Joint Commission accreditation provides the guidance and structure necessary to support and implement an organization’s commitment to quality improvement efforts.